 Listen.
 I don’t know about you, but these days I think being out of debt is basically the coolest milestone a person can achieve.
 I am here for it!
 I’ve spent too much of my adulthood with my head buried in the sand, because I preferred that to seeing the big picture.
 Not cool.
 In recent months, I’ve spent time pulling my credit report and looking through bills to see exactly what my financial situation was.
 I started following Dave Ramsey’s Baby Steps and joined a couple like-minded groups on Facebook.
-Need to earn extra cash to pay toward debt?
+Need to earn extra money to pay toward debt?
 Want to cashflow Christmas gifts and holiday travel?
 Get a side hustle!
 Earn extra money with these side hustles.

 This post contains affiliate links.